hallback01/ConnectFour-Assignment/README.md

 # ConnectFour-Assignment
 An artificial intelligence assignment in school.
 I chose to recreate the classical game "connect four", using Godot 3.4.4 with c++(GDNative) as the scripting langauge.

-The technology used to implement the AI is minimax.
+The technology used to implement the AI is minimax with the alpha beta pruning optimization technique.

 # Build requirements
 Python 3.4 or higher (required for godot-cpp)